neon-guts/google-homepage/README.md

 This is my very first project.
-I used codepen.io to make this so I could see the web page in real time and then copy & pasted it into the actual file on VSCode.
+I used HTML/CSS in codepen.io to make this so I could see the web page in real time and then copy & pasted it into index.html on VSCode.
+Will likely keep coming back to see how I can improve it.